Simla Conference: Lord Wavell

-Background of the Simla Conference
+Background

 Gandhi launched the Quit India Movement in August 1942, after which he was arrested with other Congress lieutenants like Nehru and Patel.
 He was held separately in the Agha Khan's Pune palace while others were kept in the Ahmednagar Fort.
 Now he decided to launch his Satyagraha, he commenced after the early morning breakfast on 10 February 1943 a fast for 21 days.
 Weighing 109 pounds when he began, Gandhi lost eighteen pounds after his 22-day fast.
 Fearing the death of Gandhi in prison as before him Kasturba, his wife and Mahadev Desai, his private secretary died in the same prison in Pune Palace, Lord Linlithgow recommended to Churchill the immediate unconditional release of Gandhi.
 Churchill wrote back to Linlithgow, "it seems almost certain that the old rascal [Gandhi] will emerge all better for his so-called fast.
 Gandhi broke his fast on 3 March 1943.
 Gandhi suffered from malaria, and after that his health seriously deteriorated.
 The new Viceroy Archibald Wavell, recommended his unconditional release, Leo Amery the secretary of state for India convinced Churchill to release Gandhi on medical grounds, so he was released.
 After his release, Gandhi managed to recover.
 Upon hearing of this Churchill is said to have sent Wavell a peevish telegram asking why Gandhi has not died yet?